Atilla-Learn/portal/README.md

     image: lololol.png # will be printed out in the item list, and fetched in web/img/
     short: a short and catchy summary for the talk/conf/..
-    replay_id: a Youtube ID for the replay (or nothing if there's none)
+    replay_id: a Youtube ID for the replay (or nothing if there's none) peertube_id :
+      - the ID of the Peertube video if there is one
     authors:
       - author1
       - author2